-The Aberdeen University/Civic Symphony (AUCS) has been a focal point of musical life in Aberdeen for more than a century.
+The Aberdeen University/Civic Symphony has been a focal point of musical life in Aberdeen for more than a century.
 It was founded as the Normal Orchestra before 1910 under J.J.
 Cason, and became a college/community orchestra in 1920 under Howard Elson Goodsell.
 MORE

-The nonprofit "Friends of the Aberdeen University/Civic Symphony" supports the orchestra and strengthens it as a community resource.
+The nonprofit Friends of the Aberdeen University/Civic Symphony supports the orchestra and strengthens it as a community resource.
 The orchestra receives an Importation of Musicians Grant from the South Dakota Arts Council.